AnushLak/fpp-ml-bench/README.md

 ## Results

-All models were trained with the recommended training arguments from above.
+Results from the test set for all four models trained with hybrid L1 loss (alpha = 0.7) on the individual normalized data are shown below.

 <table align="center">
   <tr>